estefania23-32/semana4.py/README.md

 ## 🔍 Error Handling                         |
 **********************************************
 The program includes validation to prevent:
- +Adding duplicate products
+   + Adding duplicate products
    + Entering non-numeric values for prices and quantities
    + Using negative or zero values for prices and quantities